-MIS_D2D_Registration

-MIS_ D2D_Registration.request

-Function
+MIS_Register

-MIS_D2D_Registration is used for MN to request registration to Information Server by sending MIS_D2D_Registration request message with its configuration information including its available D2D communication technologies.
+MIS_Register is used for MN to request registration to Information Server by sending MIS_Register request message with its configuration information including its available D2D communication technologies.This primitive is defined in 7.4.2 of IEEE 802.21-XXXX.
+Following additional parameters are needed while using this primitive for D2D registration.

-Semantics of service primitive

-MIS_D2D_Registration.request (

-DestinationIdentifier,

-D2D_Techlist,

-Config_Info

-)

-Parameters:
+Use case specific Parameters: